Injoy Extracts CBG Oil (Tincture) - Extra Strength Formula - 10,000mg - 1oz

 A 2018 study from scientists at the University of Bath provided even more support when it found that marijuana-based cannabinoids mimic the body’s natural endocannabinoids that help turn off the gut inflammation response.
 While doctors have yet to rubber-stamp cannabis as an IBD cure, these results are promising when using cannabinoids like CBG to treat the disease.

-Neuroprotective agent - Huntington’s disease is a genetic disorder that causes the brain's nerve cells to break down over time.
+Huntington’s disease is a genetic disorder that causes the brain's nerve cells to break down over time.
 In 2015, scientists investigated whether cannabigerol could help protect brain cells in people struggling with the disease.
 Studies on rats showed that CBG has neuroprotective properties.
 Although further research is needed to learn how it may be used by itself or combined with other therapies, this has opened the door for CBD as a possible treatment for this devastating disease.

-Antibacterial - With antibiotic resistance becoming a huge problem globally, scientists have started investigating alternatives to traditional medications used to kill bacterial infections.
+With antibiotic resistance becoming a huge problem globally, scientists have started investigating alternatives to traditional medications used to kill bacterial infections.
 In one study, they looked at the antibacterial effects of cannabigerol (CBG), in addition to cannabichromene (CBC), tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabinol (CBN).
 All five cannabinoids showed potent activity against MRSA strains of bacteria, although researchers could not determine their action mechanism.

-Appetite stimulation - THC has long been known to be an appetite stimulant, which is why marijuana makes such an effective treatment for people losing weight due to AIDS or side effects from chemotherapy.
+THC has long been known to be an appetite stimulant, which is why marijuana makes such an effective treatment for people losing weight due to AIDS or side effects from chemotherapy.
 Researchers found, however, that even when they removed the THC from marijuana, it still successfully stimulated the appetite of the rats they were studying.
 Their theory is that CBG within cannabis helps increase appetite – and without any of the unwanted psychotropic effects caused by THC.

 Is CBG good for anxiety?